KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	:end-before: XR_DOCS_TAG_END_GetEnvironmentBlendModes
 	:dedent: 8

 We enumerated the environment blend modes as shown above.
 This function took a pointer to the first element in an array of ``XrEnvironmentBlendMode`` s as multiple environment blend modes could be available to the system.
 The runtime returned an array ordered by its preference for the system.
-After we enumerated all the ``XrEnvironmentBlendMode`` s, we picked the first one as an absolute default, then we looped through all of our ``m_applicationEnvironmentBlendModes`` to try and find our ``m_environmentBlendModes``.
+After we enumerated all the ``XrEnvironmentBlendMode`` s,  we looped through all of our ``m_applicationEnvironmentBlendModes`` to try and find one in our ``m_environmentBlendModes``, if we can't find one, we default to ``XR_ENVIRONMENT_BLEND_MODE_OPAQUE``, assigning the result to ``m_environmentBlendMode``.

 3.2.2 xrCreateReferenceSpace
 ============================